 It seems evident that the intellectual historian will treat these homeostatically defined conceptions as persisting social phenomena whose historical development forms a central part of the subject matter of her discipline.
-Accommodation to the complex causal factors which underwrite and change the homeostatic unity of the conceptions she studies will require that she individuate such conceptions in such a way that the doctrines, methods, etc. which constitute their definitions change over time.
-This is, I suggest, exactly what historians in fact do, and what they should do.
-So, conceptions of this sort are natural homeostatic property cluster phenomena with (in the relevant sense) non-eternal definitions.
+Accommodation to the complex causal factors that underwrite and change the homeostatic unity of the conceptions she studies will require that she individuate such conceptions in such a way that the doctrines, methods, and so on that constitute their definitions will change over time.
+This is, I suggest, exactly what historians in fact do and what they should do.
+So, conceptions of this sort are natural homeostatic property cluster phenomena with (in the relevant sense) noneternal definitions.

-Similar considerations suggest that other categories defined in terms of causally important but evolving historical phenomena will have non-eternal homeostatic property cluster definitions, at least with respect to those disciplinary matrices concerned with historical developments as well as static situations.
-Social structures like feudalism or capitalism, or like monarchy and parliamentary democracy are probable examples.
-I conclude that the best available conception of natural kinds implies that non-eternal definitions are a perfectly ordinary phenomenon in disciplinary matrices concerned with the history of complex phenomena.
+Similar considerations suggest that other categories defined in terms of causally important but evolving historical phenomena will have noneternal homeostatic property cluster definitions, at least with respect to those disciplinary matrices concerned with historical developments as well as with static situations.
+Social structures such as feudalism or capitalism, or monarchy and parliamentary democracy, are probable examples.
+I conclude that the best available conception of natural kinds implies that noneternal definitions are a perfectly ordinary phenomenon in disciplinary matrices concerned with the history of complex phenomena.

-1.3.
-Homeostasis, Compositional Semantics and Disciplinary Matrices.
-There is one more consequence of the accommodation thesis which it will be useful to have examined before we turn to issues about biological species.
+Homeostasis, Compositional Semantics, and Disciplinary Matrices

+The accommodation thesis has one more consequence of that we need to examine before we turn to issues about biological species.
 Disciplinary matrices are themselves HPC phenomena.
-What establishes the coherence of an intellectual discipline is a certain commonality of methods, explanatory strategies, relevant findings and the like.
-We may see how this sort of commonality results in disciplinary coherence by recognizing that, within any disciplinary matrix, there are very, very many accommodation demands arising from the enormous range of quite particular phenomena for which explanations and/or predictions are sought.
-What we recognize as an intellectual discipline is the phenomenon manifested when a cohesive set of laws, generalizations, conceptual resources, technical and inductive methods and explanatory strategies contributes to the satisfaction of a very wide spectrum of accommodation demands.
+What establishes the coherence of an intellectual discipline is a certain commonality of methods, explanatory strategies, relevant findings, and the like.
+We may see how this sort of commonality results in disciplinary coherence by recognizing that, within any disciplinary matrix, very, very many accommodation demands arise from the enormous range of quite particular phenomena for which explanations and/ or predictions are sought.
+What we recognize as an intellectual discipline is the phenomenon manifested when a cohesive set of laws, generalizations, conceptual resources, technical and inductive methods, and explanatory strategies contributes to the satisfaction of a very wide spectrum of accommodation demands.

-The conditions of satisfaction of these accommodation demands are thus themselves homeostatically related: the satisfaction of various of those demands tends systematically to contribute to the satisfaction of many of the others.
-In typical disciplines this homeostasis is in large measure a matter of widely applicable causal knowledge: the commonalities among, or systematicity in, the significant causal interactions between the factors which produce the phenomena under study are such that the knowledge of such factors necessary to solve one disciplinary problem will conduce to the solution of a great many others.
+The conditions of satisfaction of these accommodation demands are thus themselves homeostatically related: the satisfaction of various demands tends systematically to contribute to the satisfaction of many other demands.
+In typical disciplines, this homeostasis is in large measure a matter of widely applicable causal knowledge: the commonalities among or systematicity in the significant causal interactions between the factors that produce the phenomena under study are such that the knowledge of such factors necessary to solve one disciplinary problem will conduce to the solution of a great many other problems.

 This homeostatic tendency is reflected in the very phenomenon of natural kinds.
 What we recognize as a natural kind is a multipurpose category, reference to which facilitates the satisfaction of a great many accommodation demands within a disciplinary matrix.
-Here then is a particular aspect of the homeostasis just mentioned: typically, the kind distinctions central to meeting one of the accommodation demands of a disciplinary matrix will facilitate the satisfaction of many others of its accommodation demands.
+Here, then, is a particular aspect of the homeostasis just mentioned: typically, the kind distinctions central to meeting one of the accommodation demands of a disciplinary matrix will facilitate the satisfaction of many of its other accommodation demands.